 Georgia O'Keeffe, 1926, The Shelton with Sunspots, N.Y.,Art Institute of Chicago, c Georgia O'Keeffe Museum

-writing, a passion for art in words, and a depth feeling for and
+Jacobs brings to her task a vast background of study and writing, a passion for art in words, and a depth feeling for and

 insight into O’Keeffe’s life and emotions.
 She is able to transform key moments of O’Keeffe’s life into poetry that eloquently expresses and meshes both O’Keeffe’s feelings and her own.